astinaam/astinaam.github.io/index.md

 ```

-`I am a very friendly person.
-I like calm and cool people and I really don't like chaos and complications in life.`
+I am a very friendly person.
+I like calm and cool people and I really don't like chaos and complications in life.

-You can view my comple protfolio [here](portfolioofmahmud.herokuapp.com).
+You can view my complete protfolio [here](portfolioofmahmud.herokuapp.com).